RoyNyaga/quotesapp-will/README.md

 * Deployment instructions

-* ...Sunday commit. another one, check this out.
+* ...Sunday commit. another one, check this out. yes.